 There were fireworks at the Mount Rushmore National Memorial in 2020, the first time in over a decade.

-The risk of fire danger to the pine beetle infestation trees is considered high, so stay tuned for 2021 announcements.
+The risk of fire danger to the pine beetle infestation trees is considered high, and there were no fireworks held in 2021.